 As the mobile industry progresses towards the 5G era, SDN is becoming more important for operators.
-SDN allows the operators to have a complete, multi-technology, multi-vendor view of their network and apply optimization and predictive maintenance instructions in real time.
+SDN concepts and protocols will allow the operators to have a complete, multi-technology, multi-vendor view of their network and apply optimization and predictive maintenance instructions in real time.
 The SDN concepts and values fit well the openness and disaggregation principles our customers are seeking.
 We offer our customers a wide variety of SDN supporting products and tools:

-- SDN Controller Ceragon's SDN Master is a complete controller supporting SDN protocols that can monitor and control Ceragon's products in an SDN environment.
-The SDN Master can work as a 'standalone' controller, or as part of an SDN solution managed by a higher level SDN controller offered by a third-party vendor (sometimes referred to as an SDN Orchestrator), allowing full flexibility to our customers. - SDN support in our wireless transport products all Ceragon IP-20 and IP-50 products support the needed SDN protocols allowing the operator to manage these products with Ceragon SDN controllers but also with third party SDN controllers, again, allowing full flexibility to our customers.
+SDN Controller - Ceragon's SDN Master is a complete controller supporting SDN protocols that can monitor and control Ceragon's products in an SDN environment.
+The SDN Master can work as a 'standalone' controller, or as part of an SDN solution managed by a higher level SDN controller offered by a third-party vendor (sometimes referred to as an SDN Orchestrator), allowing full flexibility to our customers.

-- SDN applications Software (SW) tools with significant impact on our customers' TCO (total cost of ownership), network availability, and fast network rollout.
+- SDN support in our wireless transport products all Ceragon IP-20 and IP-50 products support the needed SDN protocols allowing the operator to manage these products with Ceragon SDN controllers but also with third party SDN controllers, again, allowing full flexibility to our customers. - SDN applications Software (SW) tools with significant impact on our customers' TCO (total cost of ownership), network availability, and fast network rollout.
 These applications enable operators to increase their network efficiency and effectiveness with operational optimization and automatization capabilities.
 With the SDN technology, Ceragon SW solutions are entering into the cloud domain allowing multiple open and flexible deployment scenarios for our customers.
+Currently, Ceragon is developing and enhancing those and other SW tools in order to expand our offering also to stand-alone SW solutions and services either as on-premise, remote or SaaS services.
+Ceragon recently launched "Ceragon Insight", which is a unified network intelligence and management software suite for wireless transport network.
+It aims to provide NOC and Engineering teams with deep insight and analytics tools that save money by enabling highly effective operations, assuring quality of service, and speeding response to ongoing and upcoming issues.

+IP-100 Platform

-Currently, Ceragon is developing and enhancing those and other SW tools in order to expand our offering also to stand-alone SW solutions and services either as on-premise, remote or SaaS services. - IP-100 Platform Ceragon is currently investing in a new chipset which incorporates 8-cores (Octa-core) in a chipset expected to be taped-out in 2022, offering industry-leading performance and capacity.
-We are already designing the first IP-100 products using that chipset that will significantly increase our wireless transport products capabilities in terms of higher capacity, lower latency, lower physical size and power consumption and more.
+Ceragon is currently investing in a new chipset which incorporates multi-cores in a chipset which is expected to be available beginning 2024, offering industry-leading performance and capacity.
+We are already designing the first IP-100 products that will be using that chipset that will significantly increase our wireless transport products capabilities in terms of higher capacity, lower latency, lower physical size and power consumption and more.
 These capabilities will make the IP-100 platform the optimize choice for existing and new use cases in the 5G mobile market.
-The IP-100 platform will expand Ceragon products coverage beyond the MW bands, V-Band and E-Band range (4-86 GHz) and will include W-band (up to 110 GHz) and D-band (up to 170 GHz) products.
+The IP-100 platform is expected to expand Ceragon products coverage beyond the MW bands, V-Band and E-Band range (4-86 GHz) and include W-band (up to 110 GHz) and D-band (up to 170 GHz) products.